Click Here To View Home Page

 This can cause real trouble in a professional relationship.
 For instance, if a client hears my instruction that he be truthful and honest with me --- as if it were an accusation of dishonesty based on racism --- then we have a serious problem.
 Similarly, a client may resist hearing advice he does not like, such as when he absolutely is convinced that he was fired due to racism, even though there is a much more obvious explanation (e.g., the client has a substantial history of misconduct).

 Regarding government racism in civil service cases, I can say that almost never have I had a case where a client was denied employment, was disciplined in employment or was terminated from employment based on race.
 While my own experience does not mean that there is no racism in government operations, it probably means that race-based employment decisions occur far less often than many people believe, or want to believe.
-And again, consider that my office has represented hundreds of clients, and counseled thousands more, for over thirty years.
+And again, consider that my office has represented hundreds of clients, and counseled thousands more, for over 35 years.

 Lastly, as with any kind of legal claim, if someone alleges racism then there must be real proof; suspicion or belief, alone, do not justify a claim.
 Claims without adequate proof are known as 'frivolous,' and if a court finds that a claim was frivolous, the court can impose fines on the lawyer and the client.
 So when a lawyer is unwilling to make a claim of racism because there is not enough proof, it does not mean that they are racist.
 The lawyer is just being a good lawyer.”